Kathy Griffin succeeds Joan Rivers on 'Fashion Police' TV show

-NEW YORK, Dec 1 (Reuters) - Comedian Kathy Griffin will be joining cable television’s “Fashion Police,” replacing the late Joan Rivers on the show that critiques celebrity choices on the red carpet, E!
+NEW YORK (Reuters) - Comedian Kathy Griffin will be joining cable television’s “Fashion Police,” replacing the late Joan Rivers on the show that critiques celebrity choices on the red carpet, E!
 Entertainment said on Monday.

 Griffin, 54, an Emmy and Grammy award-winning comedian, will be a host on the show along with returnees Kelly Osbourne and Giuliana Rancic and newcomer, celebrity stylist Brad Goreski.